-The Group intends to publish its standalone FY2023 Sustainability Report on or before 30 April 2024.
+The Group intends to publish its standalone FY2024 Sustainability Report on or before 30 April 2025.
 The Sustainability Report comprises information relating to the Group's sustainability approach and governance, material ESG factors that are relevant to our business and stakeholders, the policies and processes in place to monitor these factors as well as the performance against each factor.

 The Sustainability Report will be prepared with reference to the SGX-ST Listing Manual (Rules 711A and 711B), which incorporates guidelines from the SGX-ST Sustainability Reporting Guide set out in Practice Note 7.6.
-In line with SGX's enhanced requirements introduced in December 2021, the Group will also be preparing its climate-related disclosures consistent with the recommendations of the Task Force on Climate Related Financial Disclosures ("TCFD").
+In line with SGX's enhanced requirements for climate-related disclosures introduced in September 2024, the Group will be preparing its climate-related disclosures consistent with the recommendations of the Task Force on Climate Related Financial Disclosures ("TCFD") this year.
+Starting next year, the Group will transition to start incorporating the climate-related requirements in the IFRS Sustainability Disclosure Standards.
+To facilitate this transition, the Group will conduct a gap analysis against the IFRS Sustainability Disclosures to ensure readiness for reporting next year.
 The Sustainability Report is also prepared with reference to the internationally recognized framework, the Global Reporting Initiatives ("GRI") Universal Standards.

-The Sustainability Report will be publicly accessible on SGXNet as well as the Group's website.
+The Sustainability Report will be publicly assessable on SGXNet as well as the Group's website.